informational alert

 Wallace Park Nature Patch

-The nature patch at Irving Park also has many stormwater features.
+The nature patch at Irving Park also has many stormwater features similar to Wallace Park.

 Click to view the design for the nature patch.

-Several areas around the park will be converted to natural landscaping with flowering native plants, stormwater swales and rain gardens, logs, boulders, and split-rail fencing.
+Created in 2025, the nature patch at Wallace Park is a stormwater-focused series of garden spaces.
+Several areas around the park were converted to natural landscaping with stormwater swales and rain gardens, flowering native plants, logs, boulders, and split-rail fencing.

-Natural garden beds and stormwater facilities will help capture the large volume of rain that flows off the park.
-Capturing rainwater in the park is especially important during storms to reduce flooding in nearby streets and to help prevent the public sewer system from being overwhelmed by dirty stormwater.
+Stormwater facilities will help capture the large volume of rain that flows off the park.
+Capturing rainwater in the park helps keep our watershed clean and reduces the burden on the public sewer system.

 Learn more about Nature Patches in Portland

-Portland Parks & Recreation is adding nature patches to developed park landscapes to provide natural experiences for people and habitat for wildlife.
-Nature patches are unique natural garden spaces that support native pollinators and offer fun opportunities for education and exploration.
+Portland Parks & Recreation adds nature patches to underutilized areas of neighborhood parks to provide natural experiences for people and habitat for wildlife.
+Nature patches are natural-themed garden spaces that support native pollinators and offer fun opportunities for education and exploration.

 Year acquired